prasathk11/Deep-learning-Project/README.md

 # Deep-learning-Project
-This repo contains all the project assignment done during undergoing deep learning specialization course in deep learning.ai by Mr.Andrew Ng
+This repo contains all the project assignment done while undergoing deep learning specialization course in deep learning.ai by Mr.Andrew Ng